Teacher App - Class Schedule & Attendance Management App

-Getting students stay interested and engaged in a classroom is not that easy.
+Getting students to stay interested and engaged in a classroom is not that easy.
 Classroom management issues are a great concern, especially for beginning teachers.
 Reliable smart classroom management strategies are crucial to create a successful learning environment, where students are free from disruptions, distractions and threats to safety and well -being.

-Motivation plays a crucial part managing students.
+Motivation plays a crucial part in managing students.
 While intrinsic motivation is a response to needs that exist within the student, extrinsic motivation refers to external rewards on the completion of a task.

 Relevance of Classroom Management is Important to –

 • Create a positive learning environment that students feel safe

 • Engage students in lectures thus boosting confidence

 • Manage classroom resources in an effective manner

 Optimize Student Learning and Achievement with These 19 Strategies

 These strategies also impact the student’s life outside of the classroom.